 The requirements will be different for different types of businesses.
 If you are a large scale enterprise grade company, you will likely have the capacity to develop and maintain a knowledge base in house.
 It would make less sense for you to purchase an out-of-the-box SaaS solution because you can develop the exact solution you need.

 Do you want to own the code?
 Develop in-house.

 At the same time, time to ship can be an issue for companies who want to stay competitive.
 Even if you have the resources to develop your own knowledge base, a SaaS solution would mean you could get up and running immediately.

 Do you want a solution that can help your customers self-serve, reduce support costs and improve customer satisfaction?
-Perhaps your ideal solution is a SaaS knowledge base.
+Perhaps your ideal product is SaaS knowledge base solutions.

 They do exactly what it says on the tin.
 They’ll get you up and running straight away and are easy for your employees to learn.
 There’s no messing about with code or development cycles.
 You can focus on running your business.

 In the past, the price tag has put companies off but now there are many affordable, dedicated SaaS knowledge base solutions.
 These are perfect for your startup’s budget and mission.